 A native of the gulf coast city of La Porte, Texas, and a graduate of Austin College (Sherman, Texas), Stikmanz began publishing poems and occasional illustrations in the late seventies.
-Moving to Austin in 1979 he became an active presence in independent Texas letters, contributing poems, short essays, illustrations, design and production assistance to numerous small press publications, including the Sleepy Tree anthologies, Window Magazine, The Argonaut, Aileron, VíAtzlan, Lone Star Socialist, SA, Austin Duckweed and Vowel Movement.
-Three collections of his poems are out of print, probably for the best: The Green Book (Sleepy Tree Publishing, 1981), 6 (Aileron Press Miniature, 1983) and Restless Native (Ambrose & Lewis, 1988).
+Moving to Austin in 1979 he became active in the Texas literary scene, contributing poetry, short essays, illustrations, design and production assistance to numerous little magazines and small presses.
+Chapbooks of his poems went in and out of print from Sleepy Tree Publishing (The Green Book, 1981), Aileron Press (6, 1983), and Ambrose & Lewis, (Restless Native, 1988).

 Audio & Video artist

-Returned to Austin in May 1997, by the spring of 1998 Robert had begun exploring a new sound art collaboration with John Witham and Karen Pittman, working together as neverthesameriver.
-In 1999 Pittman departed the formation, and Witham and Stikmanz set aside the unfinished audio opus, Art Movie w/ Subtitles, to focus on abstract, evolving, ambient video improvisations.
-Rich, allusive projections by neverthesameriver were often seen at dance events, primarily those organized by the Texaliens and by Last Laugh LLC, as well as in gallery performances and festival installations.
-After neverthesameriver ceased activity in 2003, Robert continued working as a solo video artist using the cognomen, stikmanz.
+Spring 1998 saw Robert collaborating with Jam Cadre alumni John Witham and Karen Pittman as neverthesameriver.
+In 1999 Pittman departed the formation.
+Witham and Stikmanz set aside an unfinished audio album to develop abstract, improvisational, ambient video performance.
+Rich, allusive projections by neverthesameriver graced dance events organized by the Texaliens and by Last Laugh LLC, as well as gallery performances and festival installations.
+After neverthesameriver ceased activity in 2003, Robert continued as a solo video artist.

-Robert began work on the material that underpins The Hidden Lands of Nod cycle in 1983.
-In 1984 he completed a first draft of a first version of Sleeper Awakes now denominated third book in the cycle.
-Almost immediately upon completing that draft, Lewis set aside Sleeper to focus on Prelude to a Change of Mind, originally envisioned as a short story.
-By 1986 he was working on both novels in alternation, as well as setting down and consulting the ancient oracle book of the Dvarsh, Nod’s Way.
-During the course of these efforts he acquired the basics of Dvarsh language and calligraphy, and found inspiration for his visual work in Dvarsh design principles and motifs.
-Robert released a preliminary version of Prelude to a Change of Mind from 2000 to 2006, using the print-on-demand service, Xlibris.
-During this experience he learned that not one, but several currently active authors publish under his birth name.
-One of them, a children’s author in the UK, has international presence.
-For this, among other reasons, Robert decided to adopt his nom de video as a pseudonym for all creative activities from that point forward.
+Robert began work on the material that underpins Habdvarsha in 1983.
+In 1984 he completed a first draft of Sleeper Awakes, now third book in the narrative cycle.
+Upon completing that draft, he set it aside to focus on Prelude to a Change of Mind, originally conceived as a short story.
+By 1986 he was working on the novels in alternation, as well as setting down and consulting the dvarsh oracle book, Nod’s Way.
+At some point in the elaboration of backstory, he began developing the Dvarsh writing system and language.
+The language actually emerged from exploring ideas about Dvarsh design principles and motifs.
+An early version of Prelude to a Change of Mind saw light in 2000.

-Blue Moose Press published a fully revised third edition of Prelude to a Change of Mind in June 2010, and a second edition of Entranscing before the end of that year, keeping them in print through December 2014.
-Sleeper Awakes remains in revision.
-He and Amanda Kimmerly co-authored The Way It Grows: An Introduction to Dvarsh, first published in October 2011, and still available from Stikmantica.
+A second small press published a somewhat further revised, third edition of Prelude to a Change of Mind in June 2010, and a revised second edition of Entranscing before the end of that year, keeping them in print through December 2014, when the press folded.

 Austin, TX 78766